MadBomber/htm/docs/guides/index.md

 HTM is an intelligent memory management system for LLM robots that implements a two-tier architecture:

 - **Working Memory**: Token-limited active context for immediate LLM use
-- **Long-term Memory**: Durable PostgreSQL/TimescaleDB storage for permanent knowledge
+- **Long-term Memory**: Durable PostgreSQL storage for permanent knowledge

 HTM enables your robots to recall context from past conversations using RAG (Retrieval-Augmented Generation), creating continuity across sessions and enabling sophisticated multi-robot collaboration.